-Temperature change has large effects on both the distribution of ions (i.e., 'structure') and the driving forces involved in ion permeation and selectivity because TS is so different at crystallographic and biological temperatures.
-The driving forces of thermodynamics include entropy S and entropy is very different at 100K and 200K.
+Temperature change has large effects on both the distribution of ions (i.e., structure) and the driving forces involved in ion permeation and selectivity because TS is so different at crystallographic and biological temperatures.
+The driving forces of thermodynamics include entropy S, and entropy is very different at 100 K and 200 K.

 Temperature effects on ion distribution (i.e., structure) arise in our model because the ion distribution is governed by two opposing forces.
 Cations are attracted electrostatically into the pore by the net negative charge of the structural ions of the DEKA locus.
 Particles tend to be excluded from the pore because the side chains of the DEKA locus fill much of the space available in the pore.
 This exclusion is due to geometry, and hence is independent of temperature (the ions in our model are incompressible and we assume unrealistically that the diameter of the channel/filter does not change with temperature).
 The extent to which the electrostatics can accumulate ions in the pore depends on the amount of thermal agitation of the particles and ion accumulation becomes greater at low temperature.
-The two opposing effects that control ion distribution as it is likely to have in any model.
-The two 'forces' included in our model are necessarily present in any system of charged particles that have finite dimensions.
+The two opposing effects that control ion distribution scale differently with temperature.
+Hence, temperature has strong effects on ion distribution as it is likely to have in any model.
+The two forces included in our model are necessarily present in any system of charged particles that have finite dimensions.
 They are the dominant forces in ionic liquids.

-These simulation results demonstrate that simulation and theory are needed to extend crystallographic observations at 100K to biological temperatures.
+These simulation results demonstrate that simulation and theory are needed to extend crystallographic observations at 100 K to biological temperatures.
 Driving forces of electrodiffusion depend on entropy and thus most likely on temperature.
 The structure of the system is likely to depend on temperature as well.
 The simulation and theory must start with the observed structures.
-But the structure must not be assumed to be independent of temperature, or - in our view - of type of ion, concentration of ion, etc. Conclusions about 'binding sites' based only on low temperature ex situ experiments are unlikely to be valid in channels operating under physiological conditions.
+But the structure must not be assumed to be independent of temperature, or-in our view-of type of ion, concentration of ion, etc. Conclusions about binding sites based only on low temperature ex situ experiments are unlikely to be valid in channels operating under physiological conditions.
 Extrapolation to biological temperatures requires an explicit model and calculation, because models that seem the same at one temperature can involve different amounts of entropy and thus give different results.